dneelyep/DiceRoller/README.md

 To use the program, run it and input the number of each type of dice you want to roll, then click "Roll!".
 Use the "Reset" button to change all dice numbers to 0.
 Enjoy!

+For more information on the project, view its mini-website [here](http://dneelyep.github.com/DiceRoller).